meelgroup/meelgroup-website/content/home/about.md

 +++
 # Meel Group

-Welcome to the Group.
+Welcome to the Meel Group's web page.
+We are situated at National University of Singapore.

-Our main research focus is Sampling, SAT solving, Constraint Counting.

 <img src="/img/group.jpg" alt="Meelgroup">